internashionalist/atlas-malloc/README.md

 - File: `naive_malloc.c`, `malloc.h`
 #
 #### 1. malloc
-Write you own `malloc` function that allocates space in the heap
+Write your own `malloc` function that allocates space in the heap
 - Prototype: `void *_malloc(size_t size);`
 - Where `size` is the size needed to be allocated for the user
 - Your function must return a pointer to the allocated memory that is suitably aligned for any kind of variable